Avilla, Missouri: The Bank of Avilla and Robbery of 1932

-In spite of having been robbed and kidnapped, Mr. Ivy E. Russell continued to operate the Bank of Avilla for at least twelve more years.
+In spite of having been robbed and kidnapped, Ivy E. Russell continued to operate the Bank of Avilla for at least twelve more years.
 A great crime wave of robberies and violence swept across the Midwest in 1932.
 Following the Avilla caper, Mr. Russell increased security measures by keeping a large caliber firearm behind the teller window, and additional measures that remain a secret to this day.
 It is known that Bonnie & Clyde of the infamous "Barrow Gang" were near the area in Joplin, Missouri, mere months after the Bank of Avilla robbery by the O'Malley Gang.
-The Barrow Gang were undoubtedly "casing-out" banks to rob as well.
-Local lore has it that Clyde Barrow entered the Bank of Avilla, looked Mr. Russell in the eye, and then saw his .45 holstered while he stood behind the teller window.
+The Barrow Gang was undoubtedly "casing out" banks to rob as well.
+Local lore has it that Clyde Barrow entered the Bank of Avilla, looked Russell in the eye, and then saw his .45 holstered while he stood behind the teller window.
 Clyde allegedly tipped his hat, said "'Afternoon", then turned around and promptly left.
-Though this is local legend, it is safe to assume that many other Depression-era hoodlums passed through town as well.
+Though this is a local legend, it is safe to assume that many other Depression-era hoodlums passed through town as well.
 The bank always remained open during normal hours, with Ivy E. Russell as the cashier.
 The Bank of Avilla was never robbed again.

 As more roads were paved and transportation in the vicinity significantly improved, the need for a local bank diminished.
-At some point around 1944 its assets were transferred to the Bank of Carthage, and the bank building was vacated for a few years.
-The property was then leased by the government April 1, 1952, to house the old US Post Office which was in need of a new location by that time.
-The historic building has remained a post office ever since.
+At some point around 1944, its assets were transferred to the Bank of Carthage, and the bank building was vacated for a few years.
+The property was then leased by the government on April 1, 1952, to house the United States Post Office.